-Our team is testing and validating a new model for hard tech innovation.
+Our team is testing and validating a new model for science innovation.
 As part of this process, we will be continually collecting data and anecdotes to measure our impact, collect best practices, and fuel an ongoing discussion.

 Our latest insights and reports